juicedata/juicefs/docs/en/reference/command_reference.md

 `--cache-partial-only`<br />
 cache random/small read only (default: false), see [Client read data cache](../guide/cache_management.md#client-read-cache)

+`--verify-cache-checksum value`<br />
+Checksum level for cache data.
+After enabled, checksum will be calculated on divided parts of the cache blocks and stored on disks, which are used for verification during reads.
+The following strategies are supported:<br/><ul><li>`none`: Disable checksum verification, if local cache data is tampered, bad data will be read;</li><li>`full` (default): Perform verification when reading the full block, use this for sequential read scenarios;</li><li>`shrink`: Perform verification on parts that's fully included within the read range, use this for random read scenarios;</li><li>`extend`: Perform verification on parts that fully include the read range, this causes read amplifications and is only used for random read scenarios demanding absolute data integrity.</li></ul>

 `--read-only`<br />
 allow lookup/read operations only (default: false)